Idaho State Bar

 The ISB is financed by license fees paid by each Idaho attorney together with miscellaneous fees and revenues.
 It is totally self sufficient and requires no tax dollars.
 Most of the activities carried out by the ISB are accomplished by the volunteer efforts of individual attorneys working with staff support.

-Pursuant to the Idaho Bar Commission Rules, the ISB is responsible for administering the following functions: Admissions, Right to Practice after Admission, Mandatory Continuing Legal Education, Professional Conduct, Client Assistance Fund, Fee Arbitration, UPOL, Governance, Specialization, and Practice Sections.
-The ISB also publishes The Advocate, a monthly magazine for attorneys and judges across the state, holds an annual meeting, and serves as a statewide referral service for lawyers’ services.
+Pursuant to the Idaho Bar Commission Rules, the ISB is responsible for administering the following functions: Admissions, Right to Practice after Admission, Mandatory Continuing Legal Education, Professional Conduct, Client Assistance Fund, Fee Arbitration, Unauthorized Practice of Law, Governance, Specialization, and Practice Sections.
+The ISB also publishes The Advocate, a monthly magazine for attorneys and judges across the state, holds an annual meeting, and offers a statewide Lawyer Referral Service for regular priced attorneys.

 The mission of the Idaho State Bar is to administer granting the privilege to practice law in Idaho; to control and regulate the legal profession; to protect the public from the unauthorized practice of law and from unprofessional conduct by members of the bar; to promote high standards of professional conduct; and to aid in the advancement of the administration of justice.